antikrem/antikrem.github.io/_posts/2020-12-17-Colourise.md

 ```

 # Application
-I also wrote an implementation in my engine.
 And using a bullet asset, its possible to see how closely it matches GIMP with a hsl of (0.0, 0.75, 0.55):

 ![_config.yml]({{ site.baseurl }}/images/2020-12-17-Colourise/2.png)